YayDrew/Scratchpad/README.md

 | A3  | Databases | In ACID the "I" stands for        | Isolation    |
 | A4  | Databases | In ACID the "D" stands for        | Durability   |
 | A5  | Trivia    | Brothers are precious             | Indeed       |

+# Create statement for the above table
+CREATE TABLE Q_and_A (
+    id VARCHAR(10) PRIMARY KEY,
+    topic TEXT,
+    question TEXT,
+    answer TEXT
+);
+# Sample inserts (thank you chat gpt)
+INSERT INTO Q_and_A (id, topic, question, answer) VALUES
+('A1', 'Databases', 'In ACID the "A" stands for', 'Atomicity'), ('A2', 'Databases', 'In ACID the "C" stands for', 'Consistency'), ('A3', 'Databases', 'In ACID the "I" stands for', 'Isolation'), ('A4', 'Databases', 'In ACID the "D" stands for', 'Durability'), ('A5', 'Trivia', 'Brothers are precious', 'Indeed');